tpoisot/ms_abc_networks/abc_ms.md

 and its predicted current state.
 Yet these models often consider species as being isolated entities, in that even though they share ancestry, they are not involved in inter-specific interactions.
-This is problematic, as from an ecological @ttib and evolutionary @ekolfs standpoint, interactions serve as a *scaffold* to build up increasingly diverse communities: plant require pollinators to persist, predators require preys, etc.
+This is problematic, as from an ecological @ttib and evolutionary @eklofs standpoint, interactions serve as a *scaffold* to build up increasingly diverse communities: plant require pollinators to persist, predators require preys, etc.